 Yet one common theme that arches across U.S. foreign relations law is the power of the dialectic.
 Written in honor of Roger Clark, this essay suggests that as a counterweight we should consider the spirit of Senator Proxmire – the late internationalist who for many years led a lonely campaign to keep the Genocide Convention on the Senate’s agenda.
 The spirit of Senator Proxmire embodies two trends in relation to unratified human rights treaties.
 The first is simply that efforts towards Senate advice and consent for at least some of these treaties persist and persist.
 The second trend – less direct, but even more interesting – is that unratified human rights treaties are nonetheless influencing the shape of law in the United States.
 In essence, these uses of unratified human rights treaties are advancing Senator Proxmire’s goal of having the United States be responsive to human rights norms, although not doing so through his preferred means of treaty ratification.
 This essay describes these trends and closes by observing that isolationists and internationalists have both used half-measures in order to pursue their goals.

 Galbraith, Jean, "Human Rights Treaties in and beyond the Senate: The Spirit of Senator Proxmire" (2015).
-Faculty Scholarship.
+All Faculty Scholarship.
 1563.

 American Politics Commons, Constitutional Law Commons, Human Rights Law Commons, International Law Commons, International Relations Commons, Law and Politics Commons, Law and Society Commons, Legal History Commons, Public Law and Legal Theory Commons